Waste and recycling

 Personal waste (such as tissues) and disposable cleaning cloths can be stored securely within disposable rubbish bags.
 These bags should be placed into another bag, tied securely and kept separate from other waste within your own room.
 This should be put aside for at least 72 hours before being put in your usual external household waste bin.

-Tissues and disposable cloths recycling guidance
+Tissues, face masks, disposable gloves and disposable cloths recycling guidance

 Other household waste can be disposed of as normal.